VladimirMarkelov/rclc/doc.md

 ## Command Line Usage

 ```
-$ rcalc [expression] [options]
+$ rclc [expression] [options]
 ```

 If the application is launched without arguments, it starts in interactive mode.
 When either expression or `--file` option is provided, the calculator evaluates it, prints the result or error, and exits.
-The calculator can read the expressions from pipe(e.g, `cat exprs.txt | rcalc` or like `bc`: `echo "12/35" | rcalc`.
+The calculator can read the expressions from pipe(e.g, `cat exprs.txt | rclc` or like `bc`: `echo "12/35" | rclc`.

 * `-v`, `--version` - prints the application version and exits
 * `--debug` - prints detailed information.
 E.g, if you provide a startup file to execute, without option the calculator prints only errors.
 While with the option enabled it prints all evaluated lines and their results
 * `-i`, `--interactive` - forces interactive mode.
 By default, if either expression or file is provided, the calculator closes after calculating the final result.
 Option `-i` switches the calculator into interactive mode after loading a file or evaluating the provided expression.
-Note: if rcalc detects that its output or input is piped (e.g, `echo "2*3" | rcalc -i`), the option `-i` does nothing
+Note: if rclc detects that its output or input is piped (e.g, `echo "2*3" | rclc -i`), the option `-i` does nothing
 * `-f`, `--file` - loads and evaluates the file with expression at startup.
 It may be useful to preload your own set of constants or variables to use in the further calculations.
 When `--file` is defined, the calculator evaluates the file line by line, skipping comments, and prints out only the result of the last evaluated line.
-The option supports multiple values: `rcalc -f script1 -f script2`, in this case scripts are evaluated in the order of appearance in command line.
+The option supports multiple values: `rclc -f script1 -f script2`, in this case scripts are evaluated in the order of appearance in command line.

 ## Interactive Mode